Who's doing the planning

 A planning committee has been formed to guide the process.
 On it are:

 - 2 First Nation of Na-Cho Nyäk Dun delegates; and

 The planning committee is currently gathering information about the planning area.

 Download planning documents

-We have released a What We Heard document summarizing your input given through community meetings, submissions and other contributions.
+We have released a What We Heard document summarizing your input given in 2019 through community meetings, submissions and other contributions.

 Other planning documents

 - Beaver River land use plan and agreement work plan (Fall 2020 update)

 - Agreement between the Government of Yukon and First Nation of Na-Cho Nyäk Dun.

 - Keno City community meeting notes (March 10 to 11, 2020).